spockmay/spockmay.github.io/_posts/2024-04-14-backpacking-2-nights.md

 Next up is two nights of Scout backcountry backpacking.
 Current weather forecast is sunny with highs in the upper 50s and lows in the low 40s.
 There are few/none potable water sources on the trails.

-The trail is an approx 7 miles long loop with some sections of bouldering/rock climbing, steep ascents, and possibly deep creek crossings.
+The trail is an approx 7-10 miles long loop with some sections of bouldering/rock climbing, steep ascents, and possibly deep creek crossings.
+Elevation gain is approx 1000ft.
+Expected average speed is 2 mph.

+**Update** as the trip gets closer the forecast keeps getting better!
+Now calling for mid/upper 60s and lows in the low 50s.
+Some scattered rain.

 # Gear List
 - clothes - all in stuff sack
   - base layers
-  - hat/gloves
+  - thin hat/gloves
   - 2 days of clothes
   - extra socks
   - wide brimmed hat
-  - rain jacket ?
+  - rain jacket
 - food - in dry bag for bear-bag
   - coffee
 - fire